 Moving into the DNP

-Your academic advisors can guide you through a seamless transition from the MSN: Nurse Educator into the post-master's Doctor of Nursing Practice (DNP) program.
-Some credits earned in the Nurse Educator concentration may be applied toward St. Kate's DNP degree (see courses listed in the program of study, below).
+Your academic advisors can guide you through a transition from the MSN: Nurse Educator into the post-master's Doctor of Nursing Practice (DNP) program.
+Several DNP prerequisite courses, marked by an asterisk (*) below, are built into the Nurse Educator curriculum, preparing you to move seamlessly toward completion of your doctorate.

 Incorporating advanced practice courses